 This is a small family, formally called Trichoceridae, with only 10 species occurring in the UK from just two genera.
-However this maybe set to change.
-A new publication is imminent on British craneflies that will include this family and there is thought that maybe there is up to 14 species.
+However British craneflies are now included in this family and there is thought that maybe there is up to 14 species.
 Even in the UK there are species still to be described or reassessed and new discoveries to be had.
 There are only 160 species that have been described globally, a not unexpected number given how tough it is to live in the adverse conditions of winter.

 - Cladoneura hirtipennis

 - Trichocera (saltrichocera) regelationis

 They very much resemble delicate craneflies, but these species have the advantage of having ocelli.
 These are the very small simple ‘eyes’ (ocelli means simple eyes) on the apex of the head that very sensitive to light, presumably being very helpful in the dark days of winter.

 Another distinctive feature are the groups of bristles that occur across the head (you can see the yellow tufts in the picture below).
 The females are generally larger than the males, a rather common phenomenon as she has to have enough reserves to produce eggs, but the average body length is fairly small, reaching lengths of just 5 to 8mm.

 What's the most common UK species of winter gnats?